Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ### IoxToGo
 IOX to GO: Top level of a pub-sub message.
-IAn IoxToGo message can only contain one PubSubToGo message.
+An IoxToGo message can only contain one PubSubToGo message.

 | Field | Type | Label | Description |